christosc/greek_mac/README.txt

 The keymap is based on the corresponding Mac OS keyboard layout for polytonic Greek.
 All diacritics are typed before the corresponding letter.
 In case of two diacritics the order is not important.
-If you'd like to modify it the code is available at "https://github.com/christosc/vim".
+The code is also available at "https://github.com/christosc/vim" .

 Accents
 -------